 - Cover with plastic wrap and a rubber band and place near the light source until sprouting.

 This will increase the humidity in the top chamber and increase the rate of seed germination (sprouting).

-Hydroponic Wick Bottle Systems made by middle schoolers in Brownsville, Brooklyn. @Hydroponics.NYC
+Hydroponic Wick Bottle Systems made by middle schoolers in Brownsville, Brooklyn with Teens for Food Justice. @Hydroponics.NYC